pizza-cucina/pizza-cucina.github.io/_pages/gaming.md

 ## Gaming Area

-At Pizza Cucina we offer several <a href="https://luckylincoln.com/"> Lucky Lincoln </a> gaming machines in our gaming area.
+At Pizza Cucina we offer several <a href="https://luckylincoln.com/">Lucky Lincoln</a> gaming machines in our gaming area and a Lucky Lincoln kiosk.

 ---